 Definition of Electronic Waste: All monitors, televisions, cathode ray tubes (CRTs), Computer Processing Units (CPUs), and keyboards are considered hazardous waste material due to the content of lead, silver, cadmium and other heavy metals used in their manufacture.
 They cannot be disposed of in the regular trash and must be managed in accordance with New York State Department of Environmental Conservation (NYSDEC) Rules and Regulations (6 NYCRR 371.1).
 RIT has chosen to dismantle and recycle electronic waste for scrap metal recovery in an environmentally conscientious manner.

-- The disposal of electronic waste is being handled by Maven Technologies.
+- The disposal of electronic waste is being handled by Rochester Computer Recycling and Recovery.
 They will remove, recycle and dispose of electronic waste.
 Please log-in and complete the Pick up Request Form to schedule a pick-up.

 - Other electronic equipment may need to be disposed of as hazardous material or recycled if you know or suspect it contains heavy metal or other hazardous materials.
 If there is any question, the best way to evaluate the product is to call the manufacturer of the piece of equipment and ask if there are any concerns with hazardous materials such as heavy metals (i.e.- mercury, lead, silver).